-Holly Grove Elementary School will have an attendance committee to monitor student attendance and will intervene with appropriate action when attendance and/or tardies become excessive.
+Holly Grove Elementary School has an attendance committee to monitor student attendance and will intervene with appropriate action when attendance and/or tardies become excessive.
 This committee will:

-- Educate parents and staff of the attendance and tardy policies and procedures of WCPSS and Holly Grove Elementary School. - Inform parents of their child's attendance at set intervals. - Help to educate parents and students of the importance of regular school attendance in order to show the connection between regular attendance and school success. - Include the following people: Student Information Data Manager, School Counselor, School Social Worker and an Administrator. - Meet at the beginning of the school year and monthly to review attendance data.
+- Educate parents and staff about the attendance and tardy policies and procedures of WCPSS and Holly Grove Elementary School. - Inform parents of their child's attendance at set intervals. - Educate parents and students about the importance of regular school attendance to show the connection between regular attendance and school success. - Include the following people: Student Information Data Manager, School Counselor, School Social Worker and an Administrator. - Meet at the beginning of the school year and monthly to review attendance data.